sanmaneric/PedalSynth/Weekly Progress Reports/Weekly Progress Report.md

 ## Last Week (time in hours)
 	Team Review
-		-We began to generate potential project ideas and discuss the best way to set up a collaboration site.
+		- We began to generate potential project ideas and discuss the best way to set up a collaboration site.
 A definitive project has already been chosen but generating additonal projects to "pick" is a bit more tricky then expected.
 	Eric Sanman
-		-Began to set up collaboration site and look into using KiCad (3) Chuong Vo
+		- Began to set up collaboration site and look into using KiCad (3) Chuong Vo
-		-Began researching the best processor to use for the project and the differences between arduino microcontrollers and Atmel microcontrollers (2)
+		- Began researching the best processor to use for the project and the differences between arduino microcontrollers and Atmel microcontrollers (2)
 	Sierra Buckley
 		- watching kicad videos and becoming familiar with it (2)
 		- researching effects pedals for our design (2)